Lotto24/pulumi-apps/README.md

 ```

 ### Note:
-If you want to use the 'master' branch you can just use
+If you want to use the 'master' branch you can just use the commands below.

 But since we're on the 'lotto24' branch, we should always use the above

 ```bash